MicrosoftDocs/mixed-reality/mixed-reality-docs/vuforia-development-overview.md

 **The following is a high-level description of the process:**
 1. Vuforia’s target Tracker recognizes the target
 2. Target tracking is then initialized
-3. The position and rotation of the target are analyzed to provide a robust pose estimate for HoloLens
+3. The position and rotation of the target are analyzed to provide a robust pose estimate for the HoloLens
 4. Vuforia Engine transforms the target's pose into the HoloLens spatial mapping coordinate space
 5. HoloLens takes over tracking if the target is no longer in view.
 Whenever you look again at the target, Vuforia will continue to track the images and objects accurately.